massive-oss/MassiveUnit/README.md

 MassiveUnit
 ====================

-MassiveUnit is a meta-data driven unit testing framework for cross-platform haXe development.
+MassiveUnit is a metadata driven unit testing framework for cross-platform haXe development.

 It includes tools for creating, updating, compiling and running unit test cases from the command line.